- This event has passed.

 @home // Roger Guenveur Smith (watch on demand)

 Watch above or use this link to watch the event on our Facebook page:

 On Wednesday, July 15, Obie-awarding winning actor and writer Roger Guenveur Smith joins us from his home in Los Angeles to share excerpts from “Otto Frank,” the latest in his ever-evolving stage repertoire.
 Smith will also share reflections about his artistic practice and the moment in which we all find ourselves.

 As a steward of his daughter Anne Frank’s legacy, Otto Frank navigated loss, adolescent ambition, and the criticism of those who questioned his motivations, the authenticity of the diary, and even the Holocaust itself.
-Smith’s narrative is an intimate meditation on loss, complicated by Frank’s simultaneous service to both the living and the dead.
+Smith’s narrative is an intimate meditation, complicated by Frank’s simultaneous service to both the living and the dead.

 Broadcast live from the artists’ living room to yours and hosted by TIOH Arts & Culture’s artistic director Diana Wyenn, this 30-minute virtual performance will be live-streamed for free on our Facebook page as part of TIOH Arts & Culture’s @home series.